-During the year, a transfer totaling \$1,005 was made from the Justice Fund to the General Operating Funds to adjust the investment balance to equal 110% of total cumulative contributions to December 31, 2019.
-A transfer of \$90 from the Global Partnership Fund to the General Operating Funds, for administration fees, was made as required under the joint project funding agreement with Global Affairs Canada.
+During the year, a transfer totaling \$902 (2019 - \$1,005) was made from the KAIROS Justice Fund (included in the Trust and Endowments Funds) to the General Operating Funds to adjust the investment balance to equal 110% of total cumulative contributions to December 31, 2020.
+An additional transfer of \$56 (2019 - \$90) from the KAIROS Global Partnership Fund (included in the Trust and Endowments Funds) to the General Operating Funds, for administration fees, was made as required under a joint project funding agreement with Global Affairs Canada.